 Zürich’s Christmas Markets

 From the minute we stepped off the train, we knew we’d come to the right place to wallow in Christmas.
 The Great Hall in Zürich’s Hauptbahnhof (main railway station) is home to a huge Christkindli Markt (Christ-child market), complete with Swarovski-bedazzled tree, little huts featuring hand-made crafts, and the cinnamon scent of mulled wine wafting through the air.
-(Glühwein is a requisite fixture at any proper Christmas market, because, hey — it just ain’t X-mas if you don’t wake up with a wine headache every Sunday before advent.)
+(Glühwein is a requisite fixture at any proper Christmas market, because, hey — it just ain’t X-mas if you don’t wake up with a wine headache every Sunday during Advent.)

 Speaking of glühwein, the nearby Neiderdorf Christmas market introduced us to a new drinking game, called Hammerschlagen (literally “hammer hitting,” A.K.A. the “stump game” for the German impaired.)
 It’s played like this: contestants gather around a tree stump with nails tacked into it.
 Each competitor takes a turn trying to hammer in their nail up to the head.
 Miss, and you take a drink.
 The last person to sink his/her nail pays for another round of drinks.
 And as we learned from observation, it’s a game best attempted early in the evening — before lots of liquor has impaired your aim — or you risk losing some digits … and possibly some friends.